Skip to main content

 Inspectors

-7.1 Inspectors employed by CIW have come from a variety of professional backgrounds within health and social care; many have previously worked as nurses, social workers, teachers or as registered managers of care services.
-However all inspectors are civil servants and must meet the professional standards set out in the Civil Service Code (External link).
-As with social care workers, inspectors also act in accordance with the Code of Professional Practice for Social Care (External link).
-This brings the expectation that inspectors will:
+7.1 We will be polite and courteous in our dealings with you.
+Inspectors employed by CIW have come from a variety of professional backgrounds within health and social care; many have previously worked as nurses, social workers, teachers or as registered managers of care services.
+However all inspectors are civil servants and must meet the professional standards set out in The Civil Service Code (External link).

-• carry out their work with care, integrity, courtesy, sensitivity and professionalism;
+• carry out their work with care, integrity, courtesy, sensitivity and professionalism

-• evaluate the provision of services objectively ensuring evidence is both triangulated and weighted appropriately;
+• evaluate the provision of services objectively ensuring evidence is both triangulated and weighted appropriately

-• report on the inspection honestly, fairly and impartially;
+• report on the inspection honestly, fairly and impartially

-• communicate clearly and openly to promote the health, safety and wellbeing of people who use care services;
+• communicate clearly and openly to promote the health, safety and wellbeing of people who use care services

-• act in the best interests of people using services;
+• act in the best interests of people using services

-• respect confidentiality of information;
+• respect confidentiality of information

-• promote, uphold and respect the privacy, dignity, rights, health and wellbeing of people who both use or are employed by care services.
+• promote, uphold and respect the privacy, dignity, rights, health and wellbeing of people who both use or are employed by care services

 How service providers and staff can support the inspection process

-7.2 We will always seek to minimise the impact that an inspection visit can have on the service, its staff and the people using the service.
+7.2 We will always seek to minimise the impact an inspection visit can have on the service, its staff and the people using the service.
 To help inspectors achieve that aim, service providers and their staff can assist the inspection in the following ways:

-• talk to the inspector;
+• talk to the inspector

-• tell the inspector about any possible risks;
+• tell the inspector about any possible risks

-• tell the inspector if their presence will upset people;
+• tell the inspector if their presence will upset people

-• do what you would normally do (we want to see what it is normally like for people);
+• do what you would normally do (we want to see what it is normally like for people)

-• allow the inspector to walk around communal areas, as long as it is safe to do so;
+• allow the inspector to walk around communal areas, as long as it is safe to do so

-• allow inspectors a private area to talk to people using the service, staff and visitors;
+• allow inspectors a private area to talk to people using the service, staff and visitors

-• if you have any concerns about how the inspection is being conducted raise this immediately with the inspector or their manager.
+• if you have any concerns about how the inspection is being conducted raise this immediately with the inspector or their manager

 8. Feedback at and reporting of inspection